Birkenshaw, North Lanarkshire

 Birkenshaw is a village in North Lanarkshire, Scotland, to the east of Glasgow, and in proximity to Uddingston, Tannochside and Viewpark.
 Historically it is part of Lanarkshire.
 Largely a residential area, it is more widely known for the Birkenshaw Trading Estate (Rannoch Road) which contains a range of DIY, electrical and furniture stores.
 It is sometimes considered as part of Viewpark and is contained within the Greater Glasgow conurbation.

-It gained some notoriety after Peter Manuel, the "beast of Birkenshaw", committed some murders there.
+It gained some notoriety after the serial killer Peter Manuel, the "beast of Birkenshaw", lived in the village while committing his crimes.